 How We Rank

-When choosing the best sleep aid products available, we reviewed multiple aspects of successful and reliable sleep aids.
-First, it was important to identify the main ingredients in each.
 Sleep aids often contain melatonin, valerian root, or diphenhydramine to induce restful sleep and produce any desired effects.
 While all 3 have a substantial track record of successful sleep, each affects the body differently.
-Melatonin and valerian are both natural and have been shown to be successful with the least number of side effects
+Melatonin and Valerian are both natural and have been shown to be successful with the least number of side effects

-Diphenhydramine is more closely related to antihistamine-based medicines and could cause substantial we eliminated supplements that focused heavily on this ingredient for sleep aid usage.
+Diphenhydramine is more closely related to antihistamine-based medicines and could cause substantial side effects and as such, we eliminated supplements that focused heavily on this ingredient for sleep aid usage.
 Antihistamine based sleep aids have been shown to cause marked drowsiness and can often lead to possible issues with dementia.
-As a result, we eliminated any products, even the popular ones like NyQuil, that used this as their source of sleep-induction.
+As a result, we eliminated any products, even popular ones like NyQuil, that used this as their source of sleep-induction.

 We also evaluated products based on any supporting sleep-inducing properties.
 Ingredients such as chamomile, magnesium, and goji berry induce sleep and regulate sleep cycles due to their antioxidant qualities.
 Though it was not required for additional ingredients to be included, scientific evidence has shown that combining relaxation and calming ingredients such as these enhance the success rate of sleep aids in general.
 Products that took advantage of this, like Nested Naturals and Zhou Nutrition were given higher preference than those that avoided using them or used a minimal amount.